‘What should I do?’ is usually the first thought of a girl whose scooter stopped working in the middle of a lonely road.

 Yes, such people still exist in our society and they are not a minority, in fact, they are all around us.
 We listen every now and then that our society is intolerable and girls are not safe.
 Indian society is being blamed for losing his values and morals.
 People don’t help each other; they manipulate others for their own profits.

 But is this true?
 Does nobody really doesn’t care about each other?

 All of us have a peripatetic life.
 Every day we come across different kind of people in college , school , colleagues, travelers etc. It is not difficult to figure out the statistics that most of them try to maintain their dignity by protecting their values and morals.
 We are also one of them.
 Just like the story above all of us face such situations which are an eye opener for us that if we are not immoral by mind then people like us also exist.
 There are also people who believe in helping others, who share the pain of others.
 But still, all the news which is hyped about is bad stuff.

 If good people still exist, their tales must also be told.
 Good news should also be spread.
 Who knows that spreading good deeds of may affect people for good.
 And somehow this may bring a little change even tiniest of the bit in society.
 Change may be less but for a large population like us less is also more.

 So, instead of just cursing our nation for all the wrong deeds and people being egocentric we must twinkle the positive aspects and spread the good anecdotes too.

-Edited By: Chitrangi Sharma
+Written By: Haman Mahal, Edited By: Chitrangi Sharma